 All of this work bears directly on the type of validation which can be integrated into the production process.
 In some cases, the relationship is a direct one – the act of testing the round-trippability of bindings (RDF-to-XML and back) is itself an important form of validation.
 Other relationships are perhaps less obvious: a use case for a specific feature of the model might well provide rules which could be implemented in an automated fashion when testing bindings derived from that portion of the model.

 The plan for integrating validation checks and tools within the DDI production process should be coordinated with work in these areas.

+In the medium to long term, the development of tooling that generates test cases will be required for validation as the building of these is unsustainable in anything more than the short term.
+The target for this should be reassessed after the release of the June 2018 prototype.